 Tips on city observing are posted at the following URLs:

 Urban astronomy is also discussed at these sites:

 Books on the subject include Urban Astronomy by Denis Berthier and The Urban Astronomer's Guide: A Walking Tour of the Cosmos for City Sky Watchers (Patrick Moore's Practical Astronomy Series) by Rod Mollise.

-Lists of deep-sky objects that are visible from urban areas can be found at the following URLs:
+Lists of binary stars and deep-sky objects that are visible from urban areas can be found at the following URLs: